carrete/datopro-mic/README.md

 This is **NOT** in any way associated with, endorsed by, or affiliated with Cognitect.

-With this repo, you can deploy [Datomic Pro](https://www.datomic.com) v1.0.6735 to [Fly.io](https://fly.io).
-To make use of this deployment, deploy an application to the same Fly.io organization as Datomic Pro, or [forward connections](https://fly.io/docs/flyctl/proxy/) to the peer server.
-The Datomic Console will be made publicly available over the internet, but this will be required to be proxied too in the future.

-**Caveat Emptor:** This is just an experiment and might disappear.
+With this repo you can run [Datomic Pro](https://datomic.com) v1.0.6735 locally or on [Fly.io](https://fly.io).
+The transactor, peer-server, and console can be connected to on localhost on ports 4334, 8998, and 8999 respectively, regardless of where they are run.

 ## Quick Start